 A SCADA system monitors pressure, flow, and chlorine residual at the Brigden Elevated Water Tower.
-Distribution system continuous monitoring is located at the Port Lambton Storm Station to monitor for free chlorine residual as a daily operational check as per O. Reg.
+Distribution system continuous monitoring is located at the Port Lambton Storm Station to sample for free chlorine residual as per O. Reg.
 170/03.
-Distribution System sampling and testing requirements as per O. Reg.
+Weekly Distribution System sampling and testing requirements as per O. Reg.
 170/03 are conducted by OCWA.
 Customers are metered for water usage.
 Replacement of aging infrastructure is performed under Capital Projects.